palmerr23/control_TLV320AIC3104/README.md

 Should be called after begin( ), where the muxes are probed and recorded.

 ## Examples
+- Basic operation
-- Basic operation including dynamic patching of inputs and outputs
+- Dynamic patching of inputs and outputs
 - DAC filter capabilities
 - A matrix mixer: all inputs * all outputs
+- USB connectivity
 - Network transport using the VBAN protocol https://vb-audio.com/Voicemeeter/vban.htm
+- OpenAudioLib F32
+- OpenAudioLib F32_ USB incompatibility workaround

 ## CPU Load